yesfun/hello-word/README.md

 First try

 Hi, nice to meet you.
-I am a geniues.
+I am a genius.
 My nickname is geniusyesfun.